-Can I make pecan pie without eggs?
+CAN I MAKE THIS PECAN PIE WITHOUT EGGS?
 Unfortunately, not with this recipe.
 Eggs are crucial to the structure of this pie and a powdered egg substitution or flax/chia eggs won’t give you the same gorgeous texture.
 You’ll need to use another recipe (search for a vegan one!) if you can’t do eggs.

-Can I use white or brown sugar instead?
+CAN I USE WHITE SUGAR OR BROWN SUGAR INSTEAD?
 Yep!
 Just swap in the same amount (1/2 cup) of white or brown sugar in place of the coconut or maple sugar.
 Do know that it’ll be a bit more sweet-tasting.

-Paleo Notes – The filling of this pie is paleo friendly!
+PALEO NOTES.
+The filling for this pie is paleo-friendly!
 Just use grass-fed butter or ghee (depending on your preferences) for the fat.
 If you don’t like to use dairy, you can swap in coconut oil (the flavor will be very subtly different).
 You’ll just need to use a paleo pie crust.